-15. Now it’s time prepare the storage disk(s) before any file system is created on it during the actual installation of system files.
+16. Now it’s time to prepare the storage disk(s) before any file system is created on it during the actual installation of system files.
 There are several disk partitioning options but we will use Manual partitioning.
 So select it and click Continue.

 Creating root(/) Partition

-21. The installer will then choose the default partition settings (such as file system type, mount point, mount options, label, etc.).
+22. The installer will then choose the default partition settings (such as file system type, mount point, mount options, label, etc.).
 You can make changes according to your requirements.
-When you done, select Done setting up the partition and click Continue.
+When you have done, select Done setting up the partition, and click Continue.

 / of size 30.4 GB) should now appear in the list of all configured partitions, with a summary of its settings as shown in the following screenshot.
 The free space is also displayed, which will be configured as swap space as explained next.

 24. From the previous interface, double click on the free space (4 GB in this case), go through the same steps we used to create the root partition.
 Click Create a new partition, enter its size, then set it as a Logical partition and configure it to be created at the end of available space.